pigs-food-waste-header.jpg

 Can Pigs Help Reduce Food Waste?

-Around 30% of all food produced in the world ends up either getting lost in production, or as food waste in supermarkets or homes.
+Around 30% of all food produced in the world ends up either getting lost in production or as food waste in supermarkets or homes.
 When food products are thrown away, it’s not only food that is being wasted but also the land, labour, water, and nutrients that were invested in growing it.
 A more sustainable way to manage food scraps is to keep them in the food supply chain instead of sending them to a landfill or incinerating them.1

-But what do we do with products that have been declared as unsuitable for human consumption?
+But what do we do with products that have been declared unsuitable for human consumption?
 Turning them into feed for farm animals might just be the most environmentally friendly thing to do.

 Is it okay for animals to eat food that we waste?

 Surplus food that comes from households, restaurants, or even supermarkets may contain a mixture of several different foods, making it a challenge to recover usable products.
-Despite this, some omnivorous livestock such as poultry, farmed fish, and pigs make for strong contenders to turn these scraps into a meal.
-Among these, pigs are especially suited to eat food leftovers.3
+Despite this, some omnivorous livestock such as poultry, farmed fish, and pigs make strong contenders to turn these scraps into a meal.
+Among these, pigs are especially suited to eating food leftovers.3

 What do pigs eat?